gulrak/cadmium/README.md

 * MegaChip 8
 * XO-CHIP
 * VIP-CHIP-8
+* CHIP-8-DREAM

-The additional `VIP-CHIP-8` preset activates a  core that is emulating a COSMAC VIP driven by a CDP1802 CPU with 4k RAM, to execute original CHIP-8 interpreter variants to allow more accurate emulation of classic CHIP-8 and even allow hybrid roms (`.hc8`) that contain CDP1802 parts  to execute on Cadmium.
+The `VIP-CHIP-8` preset activates a core that is emulating a COSMAC VIP driven by a CDP1802 CPU with 4k RAM, to execute original CHIP-8 interpreter variants to allow more accurate emulation of classic CHIP-8 and even allow hybrid roms (`.hc8`) that contain CDP1802 parts  to execute on Cadmium.

+The `CHIP-8-DREAM` preset activates a core that is emulating a DREAM6800 driven by an M6800 CPU with 4k RAM, to execute the original CHIP-8 CHIPOS kernel and run an accurate emulation of DREAM6800 CHIP-8.
+This core also allows hybrid roms that use machine code parts.

 ### Quirks